 Incidentally, the British Alzheimer’s Society says that other causes besides mere forgetfulness can make people with Alzheimer’s exhibit repetitive activities and movements such as pacing, or opening and closing drawers: “This repetition may be because the person doesn’t remember having done it previously, but it can also be done for other reasons such as boredom.”

 3. Taking Shorter Steps and Decreased Fine Motor Skills

 While loss of fine motor skills can be a symptom of a number of ailments, including Parkinson’s disease, it is also an Alzheimer’s symptom.
 Someone who is developing Alzheimer’s may find it difficult to accomplish those tricky little things we do with our hands that most of us take for granted.
 For example, he may have trouble writing neatly, buttoning his shirt, tying his shoes, or threading a needle.

 There are several causes for this loss in motor skill that some people with Alzheimer’s experience.
 For some tasks, the ones we can do “automatically,” our brain has developed what’s called muscle memory.
 Just as people with Alzheimer’s can lose memories of people and events, they can lose muscle memories.
 Motor skills can also be lost when a part of the brain that sends signals to muscles is damaged.
-Five studies from 2012 show that changes in gait when walking such as taking shorter steps with a shift to one side is an early hallmark of the disease.
+Studies show that changes in gait when walking such as taking shorter steps with a shift to one side is an early hallmark of the disease.
 Additionally, another contributor to motor problems can be numbness in the extremities, which is another common symptom of Parkinson’s disease, but which can also occur in people with Alzheimer’s.

 4. Getting Lost and Wandering